 Trustworthiness scores for companies would give SMEs the information they need to calculate risk.
 This would tackle the problem at source, with habitual late payers seeing their reputations damaged, and supplier options dwindle.

 Financial transaction data is powerful.
 It gives insight into how you spend money and how you might spend it more wisely.
 Before Open Banking, banks were the sole custodians of that data but legacy processes and mindsets meant they couldn’t or wouldn’t do much with it.
 Open Banking lets TPPs mine that data and turn it into useful insights for your business.

-Soldo is a smart expense management solution combining prepaid company credit cards with a sophisticated management platform.
+Soldo is a smart expense management solution combining top rated prepaid cards with a sophisticated management platform.
 With Open Banking, business customers might authorise Soldo to analyse banking data and suggest better spending options.

 Soldo already analyses data based on transactions routed through a Soldo account.
 Open Banking can allow it to mine data based on transactions routed through any account.
 Armed with that information, financial managers can better identify savings across the spectrum of business spending.